HazyResearch/deepdive/doc/paleo.md

 title: PaleoDeepDive
 ---

-# PaleoDeepDive: A System Walkthrough
+# PaleoDeepDive: A system walkthrough

 Here, we walk through the codebase that powers PaleoDeepDive, an application built upon the [DeepDive machine reading infrastructure](index.md).
 The code can be found [here](https://github.com/zhangce/pdd), and